Selling a Put Option

 What is Selling a Put Option?

-Put option sellers, also known as writers, sell put options hoping that they become worthless when they expire.
-As a put seller, you have given someone else the right but not obligation to sell an underlying asset at a predetermined price up to a specific time in the future.
-It’s important to remember here that you are essentially giving someone else the right to sell to you an amount of an asset at a predetermined price so it can be costly for the writer (seller), especially if the underlying asset price falls sharply.
+Put option sellers, also known as writers or granters, sell put options hoping that they become worthless when they expire.
+As a put seller, you have given someone else the right but not obligation to sell an underlying asset to you at a predetermined price up to a specific time in the future.
+It’s important to remember here that you are essentially giving someone else the right to sell to you an amount of an asset at a predetermined price so it can be costly for you (the writer/ (seller), especially if the underlying asset price falls sharply.
 Individual shares can fall very quickly, especially if the company announces a profit warning.

-Some traders run this strategy as there is a high probability for success when selling very out-of-the-money puts.
+Given that markets generally trend upwards, some traders run this strategy as there is a good probability for success when selling very out-of-the-money puts.

 A short put is a good way to get potential exposure to a market that you are interested in buying while taking in a premium.
 Some investors will sell a put with full intention to buy the stock if it reaches that lower level (strike price), effectively getting paid to place a “stop-in” order.
 In most cases, this is a very cost-effective way of gaining exposure to stock.